 “Everyone in their truck would still have an atlas book and all of the as-built on their iPad, as it [GeoViewer] still works with no cell service,” Miazga said.

-Miazga explained the district started with GeoViewer’s Work Order module to adding generator inspections and sewer tickets.
+Miazga explained the district started with GeoViewer’s Work Order module to add generator inspections and sewer tickets.

-“We’ve probably got 20 to 25 different different activities that we’re tracking with GeoViewer,” Miazga said.
+“We’ve probably got 20 to 25 different activities that we’re tracking with GeoViewer,” Miazga said.